- Speak with us

 The Capturem Extracellular Vesicle Isolation Kit (Mini) consists of spinnable affinity columns containing novel, modified nylon membranes conjugated to a lectin-based, EV-binding compound, thus providing a unique solution for the isolation of concentrated, highly pure EVs.
 This system removes the bottleneck in EV research presented by traditional ultracentrifugation-based EV isolation methods, which suffer from low yield, reduced purity, and time-consuming protocols.
 With a room-temperature protocol that takes less than 30 minutes, the Capturem EV isolation kit can rapidly enrich EVs from plasma and other biofluids for downstream proteomic, genomic, and transcriptomic analyses.

-View data on how to consistently obtain purely concentrated EVs with enough yield for subsequent proteomic, genomic, and transcriptomic analyses.
+View data on how to consistently obtain pure, concentrated EVs with enough yield for subsequent proteomic, genomic, and transcriptomic analyses.

 Takara Bio USA, Inc.